 External reviews play a critical part in the review process for promotion.
 Please consider the following as reviews are solicited:

-- A minimum of four arms-length letters are to submitted with each promotion dossier.
+- A minimum of four letters (2 arms-length and no more than 2 non-arms length) are to submitted with each promotion dossier.
 To minimize service expectations for ourselves and our colleagues, please consider how many letters your unit needs to make a reasonable judgment in the review process.
 In general, including more than seven letters provides little additional value to the process, though there may be circumstances where that is warranted (such as with an interdisciplinary scholar, for example).

 - Include a clear description of the reviewer’s relationship to the candidate.